+Unlike loans, these grants are a form of gift aid, so they don’t need to be repaid.
 Work-study programs are based, in part, on financial need.
-Traditionally, grants are also need based while scholarships are often awarded for merit, like high marks in the classroom.
+Traditionally, grants are also need-based while scholarships are more often awarded for merit, such as high grades.

 Like the Federal Student Aid office, another branch of the federal government might classify you as a dependent — the Internal Revenue Service (IRS).

 If you remain a dependent during your student loan repayment, you — and your family — should be aware of the tax implications.
 The IRS allows you to deduct up to $2,500 in paid federal and private loan interest from your taxable income.
 To be eligible, you can’t be a dependent student, or claimed as a dependent on someone else’s tax returns.
 You and your spouse, if you are married, should also file jointly.

 Your parents may claim the student loan interest deduction if they took out a loan for you.
 But you can claim it yourself only if you’re not a dependent on anyone else’s form.
 Keep in mind, however, that this pertains to the IRS’ definition of dependency, and not the definition of a dependent or independent student.

 As we all know, family situations can be complicated.
 You may be technically considered a dependent student, but have parents who cannot or will not contribute to your education.
 Perhaps you don’t have a relationship with your parents, or you may have come from an abusive home situation.
 Maybe your parents are even incarcerated.